 Bass measures agreed at December Council included:

-• The limit tightened for bass catches by fixed gill nets from 1.3 tonnes to 250kg per vessel per month, with a closed season of February-March, representing an 80% cut from this year's provision, and for all forms of netting at UK level an estimated 88% cut from the former 2011-2013 baseline annual average;
+• The limit tightened for bass catches by fixed gill nets from 1.3 tonnes to 250kg per vessel per month, for unavoidable by-catch, representing an 80% cut from this year's provision, and for all forms of netting at UK level an estimated 88% cut from the former 2011-2013 baseline annual average;

 • No provision for other forms of netting than fixed gill net;

 • Setting the limit for hook and line fisheries at 10 tonnes per annum (spread across ten months of the year), reducing the catch potential by 23%;